How To Edit Food Photos in 5 Easy Steps!

 I usually take my photos into Snapseed, another free photo editing app, following editing in Lightroom to adjust white balance and make any other minor adjustments or targeted edits.

 This is completely optional – you change the white balance when editing in Lightroom if you wish!

 I hope you enjoyed learning how to edit food photos!
 Stay tuned for part five (the final part!) of the photography series next week, where I’m sharing how to make a stunning photography portfolio.
-To be the first to hear when it’s live, sign up to my mailing list – you’ll also get TWO free recipe eBooks just for signing up!

 Did you read last week’s post?
 I shared my top five places to buy food photography props on a budget.
 It’s not to be missed!
 You can also view the rest of the photography series for even more tips and tricks.